 He really broke out in 1969, with three victories, including the PGA Championship.
-But it would be six years before Floyd would win again.
+But it was six years before Floyd won again.
 He worked hard during those years building a reputation as a great partier.
 But after marrying in 1973, he settled down and focused again on his game.

-When Floyd won the U.S. Open in 1986, at age 43, he was the oldest-ever winner of that event.
+When Floyd won the U.S. Open in 1986, at age 43, he was the oldest-ever winner of that event (a record since broken).

 Floyd played on eight Ryder Cup teams, and three years after he captained the 1989 team, was selected to play in 1993.
 At age 51, he became the oldest Ryder Cup player, and chalked up three points in the event.